Summary: in this tutorial, you’ll learn how to use the ROW_NUMBER()

 tables from the sample database for the demonstration:

-The following statement finds the first name, last name, and salary of all employees.
-In addition, it uses the ROW_NUMBER()
+The following statement retrieves the first name, last name, and salary of all employees and uses the ROW_NUMBER()

 function to add sequential integer number to each row.